zakame/mojoten/README.md

 following:

-- Despite the name "Mojo Models", I'll be writing the models in such a way s they can be made standalone as possible, preferring to either use them directly in a [Mojolicious::Controller](https://metacpan.org/pod/Mojolicious::Controller), or interact with them through an adaptor class that pulls them in via [Mojo::Base](https://metacpan.org/pod/Mojo::Base).
+- Despite the name "Mojo Models", I'll be writing the models in such a way as they can be made standalone as possible, preferring to either use them directly in a [Mojolicious::Controller](https://metacpan.org/pod/Mojolicious::Controller), or interact with them through an adaptor class that pulls them in via [Mojo::Base](https://metacpan.org/pod/Mojo::Base).
 That way, I can pull these models out when I want, say, to do a [Dancer](https://metacpan.org/pod/Dancer)-based practice project instead of Mojo ;)
 - Practice good design as much as possible.
-Not only in code, but also n visual/print design as well.
+Not only in code, but also in visual/print design as well.
 HTML5/CSS3 offers a richer set of possibilities for web designs than ever before; make sure I get to use it!
 - Write tests for the models, where applicable.
-This especially gets ifficult as the practice calls for enhancing the app using JavaScript, so I need to learn of ways to do proper testing...
+This especially gets difficult as the practice calls for enhancing the app using JavaScript, so I need to learn of ways to do proper testing...

 # AUTHOR